 Note the following guidelines and requirements:

 - All anonymous users for your deployment must be defined in the Siebel database and must be defined as Siebel users.
+Strong passwords are highly recommended for anonymous user accounts.
 Anonymous users should have limited access rights, no more than is necessary for the usage context.